 Decisions about whether or not an application can be considered under the Exceptional Medical or Social Needs rule are usually made by the Exceptional Medical or Social Admission Rules (EMSAR) Panel: this is a panel made up of education professionals with no personal knowledge of the cases, who are independent of the Admissions and Transport Team.

-- A clerk to record the decision of the Panel
+There will always be a clerk to record the decision of the Panel.

 The Panel will decide, based on the evidence provided, whether or not a child’s application can be considered under this rule.

 The EMSAR Panel will consider applications on behalf of:

 - Community schools (where Buckinghamshire County Council is the admission authority)

 - Other schools (such as Academies, Free, Foundation and Voluntary-Aided schools who are their own admission authority) where the school has asked the EMSAR Panel to make decisions on their behalf.